conquerhuang/FDSiamFC/README.md

 #### Tracking a single video sequence
 Go to './tools/demo.py'

-modify the video path you wanna to track.
+Modify the video path you wanna to track.
 In the demo, we give a video sequence with OTB format. you can change the input parameters in the tracker.track() to track any video sequence you want.

-modify the squeeze_rate parameter in line 20.
+Modify the squeeze_rate parameter in line 20.
 If you use the trained model by you self, you should set the Sq parameter similar to './tools/train_FDSiamFC.py' in line 19.
 If you use the downloaded model.
 You shall set as fallow:

 'transformed_model_15.pth' → squeeze_rate = [0.15,  0.15, 0.15, 0.15, 0.15]  or